IACDE International virtual event April 24, 2020: See what IACDE can offer to you in times of crises !

-When: Friday 24th April from 14H00 to 16H30(+) (European Central Time) and 8:00 to 10:30 am (US Time).
+When: Friday 24th April from 14H00 to 16H30(+) (European Central Time) and 8:00 to 10:30 am (New York Time).
 To all members of IACDE Japan: We will record the complete session as well as the q&a round and send it at your favorite date and time!

 Get all details about the digital program and your login soon in the next Newsletter.
 IACDE is more than happy to invite all members, sponsors and industry professionals outside IACDE to join this exciting digital event, first to the IACDE!

 Get a sneak preview about our excellent keynote speakers_

 Key-note speakers 2020

 Companies make decisions for the next two, five or twenty years.
 This requires security, foresight and an understanding of how people, markets, trends and technologies react to each other.

 Lola Güldenberg visualizes these trends, makes them understandable and tangible.
 In this way, companies can anticipate some developments more easily and quickly and secure a decisive competitive advantage.
 She is one of the most interesting trend researchers in Germany.
 Her lectures are inspiring, surprising and insightful at the same time.
 They open up completely new perspectives when looking at familiar fields.
 Lola Güldenberg benefits from her almost twenty years of experience as an innovation developer in industry and as a consultant to mobility and consumer goods companies, as well as an entrepreneur.
 She was the first to graduate from university in the 1990s as a "hacker" and since then has never stopped questioning technologies and social phenomena and putting them into new contexts.

 RWTH Aachen University